ianwelerson/multilanguagejs/README.md

-# MultilangueJS - Multi language for static sites
+# MultilanguageJS - Multi language for static sites

 A simple way to use multi language in static sites.